Oil on track for biggest monthly gains in over a year

 PHOTO

-SINGAPORE: Oil prices hovered near three-month highs on Monday, set to post their biggest monthly gains in over a year on expectations that Saudi Arabia would extend voluntary output cuts into September and tighten global supply.
+LONDON: Oil prices were set to post their biggest monthly gains in more than a year on Monday, on expectations that Saudi Arabia will extend voluntary output cuts into September and tighten global supply.

-The September Brent contract will expire later on Monday.
-The more active October contract was at $84.23 a barrel, down 18 cents.
+The September Brent contract will expire on Monday.
+The more active October contract crept 6 cents higher to $84.47 a barrel.

+Both are on track to close July with their biggest monthly gains since January 2022.

+"While it seems that crude may have priced in all the good news on U.S. inflation and economic resiliency for the time being, it may continue inching higher still," said Vandana Hari, founder of oil market analysis provider Vanda Insights.

-Saudi Arabia is expected to extend a voluntary oil output cut of 1 million barrels per day (bpd) for another month to include September, analysts said.
+Meanwhile, Saudi Arabia is expected to extend a voluntary oil output cut of 1 million barrels per day (bpd) for another month to include September.

+Riyadh's existing cuts have already constrained supplies, with oil inventories beginning to fall in some regions as demand outpaces supply.

 "Oil prices are up 18% since mid-June as record high demand and Saudi supply cuts have brought back deficits, and as the market has abandoned its growth pessimism," Goldman Sachs analysts said in a July 30 note.